Rogue-1/HTB/Machines/Linux/Faculty.md

 ```

 The login page looks pretty good and happens to be vulnerable to a SQLI login bypass.
-I tried using burp intruder for this but it was not working for me. eventually I got it through manual input since I am avoiding using sqlmap these things are tougher.
+I tried using burp intruder for this but it was not working for me.
+Eventually I got it through manual input since I am avoiding using sqlmap these things are tougher.

 ![image](https://user-images.githubusercontent.com/105310322/193356140-b6d21417-508b-45d5-bacd-9c952ad28fb2.png)